YasiiKB/Learning-Python-/Python Projects/Minesweeper/README.txt

-# minesweeper - developed by Kylie Ying - https://github.com/kying18/minesweeper
+#Heading 1 minesweeper - developed by Kylie Ying - https://github.com/kying18/minesweeper

 This is a Python implementation of 2-D Minesweeper!